Branford Steam Railroad

-The Branford Steam Railroad is a 7.2 mi standard-gauge industrial railroad that serves the Tilcon Connecticut stone quarry in North Branford, Connecticut, in the United States.
+The Branford Steam Railroad is a standard-gauge 7.2 mi industrial railroad that serves the Tilcon Connecticut stone quarry in North Branford, Connecticut, in the United States.
 It was founded in 1903 by Louis A. Fisk, a businessman from Branford, Connecticut, to transport passengers to a trotting park for horses.
 Fisk also chartered the Damascus Railroad in 1905 to extend the route of the Branford Steam Railroad to North Branford to serve quarries.
 The Damascus Railroad's charter was amended in 1907 to allow a further extension to the site of a new quarry adjacent to Totoket Mountain.
 The Branford Steam Railroad took control of the Damascus Railroad in 1909, and has been the operator since.

 By 1916, the Branford Steam Railroad had ended passenger business in favor of freight transport.
 The company has hauled trap rock from the Totoket Mountain quarry in North Branford continuously since 1914.
 That year, Fisk sold the railroad to a group seeking to develop a quarry, including Hayden, Stone & Co. and the Blakeslee family of New Haven, who in turn formed the New Haven Trap Rock Company, which became operator of both the quarry and the Branford Steam Railroad.
 Following a route dispute with the Shore Line Electric Railway, the Branford Steam Railroad built an extension southward to a dock at Pine Orchard on Long Island Sound, which remains in use today to transfer stone to barges for distribution.
 Trap rock is also transported by rail to an interchange with the Providence and Worcester Railroad.

 In 1954, the Branford Steam Railroad purchased its first diesel locomotive; its last steam locomotive was retired in 1960, leaving the company a steam railroad only in name.
 The name has been retained to distinguish the company from the Branford Electric Railway, a museum dedicated to streetcars also located in Branford.